Easy 4-Ingredient Buckeye Peanut Butter Balls

 This post may contain affiliate links which means we receive a small commission at no cost to you when you make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-Every Christmas since I was a little girl, I've made buckeye candy, or easy chocolate peanut butter balls.
-If you've never had buckeyes, they are the #1 must have Christmas candy.
+Every Christmas since I was a little girl, I've made this buckeye candy recipe, or chocolate peanut butter balls.
+If you've never had buckeyes, they are my family's #1 must have Christmas candy.
+Believe it or not, they're even better than my no bake chocolate peanut butter Rice Krispie treats!

-buckeye peanut butter balls on ivory plate with blue Christmas kitchen towel
+buckeye balls on white plate with blue holiday towel on white countertop

 When I was a kid, we'd store all the Christmas candy in the stairs that led up to my room because there was no heat or insulation.
-So they'd stay nice and chilled, and they were pretty easy to access on the way to my room.
+So they'd stay nice and chilled the entire holiday season, and they were pretty easy to access on the way to my room.

-Buckeyes consist of a creamy peanut butter filling inside a chocolate coating.
-It just wouldn't be the holidays without a small batch of buckeye balls and Ritz cracker cookies.
+Buckeye balls consist of a creamy peanut butter center inside a chocolate coating.
+It just wouldn't be the holidays without a small batch of buckeye balls and Ritz cracker cookies to go with hot chocolate.

-In fact, this small batch buckeye recipe is one of our family's favorite Christmas recipes.
-They're perfect for Valentine's Day too, especially if your significant other loves that chocolate peanut butter combo.
+In fact, small batch buckeyes are one of our family's favorite Christmas recipes.
+They're perfect for Valentine's Day too, especially if your significant other loves the combination of chocolate and peanut butter.

 This buckeye balls recipe is super easy to make and only requires 4 ingredients.
 Kids can get in on the fun of making them too, as it's a very kid-friendly recipe.